-The other name for Austin is the Southern Capital of Weird – a title Austinites wear with pride.
-“Keep Austin Weird” is the theme of many events and festivals around town, as well as the inspiration for local brands and restaurants.
-It’s a movement that has sparked tons of artwork, music, and even food.
-This slogan has established its own culture and developed a life of its own.
-It helps promote small businesses and instills a special sense of community around Austin.
-While you’re in town, it’s only right to respect the culture and keep it weird yourself – get started with these five insider tips.
+“Keep Austin Weird” is more than a phrase, it’s a movement here in Austin.
+It’s become the theme of many events and festivals around town, as well as the inspiration for local brands and restaurants.
+In fact, the movement has sparked tons of artwork, music, and even food.
+This slogan has even established its own culture and developed a life of its own, helping promote small businesses and instilling a special sense of community around the ATX.
+While you’re in town, it’s only right to respect the culture and keep it weird yourself.

 Visit the Cathedral of Junk

 To understand just how literally Austinites take this slogan, start your adventure with a trip to the self-proclaimed Cathedral of Junk.
 This masterpiece (of sorts) lies in the backyard of a small home in suburban Austin, completely invisible from the road.
 Its creator, Vince Hannemann, started building in 1988.

 It now contains an estimated 60 tons of junk, including ladders, car bumpers, machinery parts, circuit boards, bottles, and anything else Hannemann saw fit to add in the last three decades.
 You can walk through the doorways and passages of the Cathedral, which Hannemann built to “withstand Texas storms,” if Vince is around.
 This is a truly weird experience you can’t miss while you’re in Austin.